MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/map-and-array-types.md

 - Non-structured Resolution Form

-    First, we need to use the [AddArtifactAttribute](../../1.0om/api-reference/cdm/projections/addartifactattribute.md) operation to create a key for the item `email`.
-Now, we can use the [ArrayExpansion](../../1.0om/api-reference/cdm/projections/arrayexpansion.md) operation to expand the `[key email]` pair, the example below makes 2 copies of `[key, email]` pairs.
-Then we can the [RenameAttributes](../../1.0om/api-reference/cdm/projections/renameattributes.md) operation to rename each key and value to avoid the expanded attributes getting merge to one single attribute due to the same name.
-Finally, we can use the [AlterTraits](../../1.0om/api-reference/cdm/projections/altertraits.md) operation to apply the trait [indicates.expansionInfo.mapKey](../list-of-traits.md#hasexpansionInfomapkey) on keys and the trait [indicates.expansionInfo.mapValue](../list-of-traits.md#hasexpansionInfomapvalue) on the values.
-In this case, we need to use wildcards to provide values for the parameters `expansionName` and `ordinal`.
-Also, because of the dynamic argument values, we need to use the [AlterTraits](../../1.0om/api-reference/cdm/projections/altertraits.md) operation to apply the trait for the newly added key attribute at the end instead of attaching the trait from the the [AddArtifactAttribute](../../1.0om/api-reference/cdm/projections/addartifactattribute.md) operation in the first step.
+    First, we need to use the [AddArtifactAttribute](../../1.0om/api-reference/cdm/projections/addartifactattribute.md) operation to create a key for the entity `Person`.
+Now, we can use the [ArrayExpansion](../../1.0om/api-reference/cdm/projections/arrayexpansion.md) operation to expand the key and `Person`, the example below makes 2 copies of keys and 2 copies of `Person`.
+Then we need to use the [RenameAttributes](../../1.0om/api-reference/cdm/projections/renameattributes.md) operation to rename each key and member attribute from the `person` entity to avoid the expanded attributes getting merge to one single attribute due to the same name.
+Finally, we can use the [AlterTraits](../../1.0om/api-reference/cdm/projections/altertraits.md) operation to apply the trait [indicates.expansionInfo.mapKey](../list-of-traits.md#indicatesexpansionInfomapkey) on keys and the trait [has.expansionInfo.mapValue](../list-of-traits.md#hasexpansionInfomapvalue) on the member attribute from the `person` entity.
+In this case, we need to use wildcards to provide values for the parameters `expansionName`, `ordinal`, and `memberAttribute`.
+Also, because of the dynamic argument values, we need to use the [AlterTraits](../../1.0om/api-reference/cdm/projections/altertraits.md) operation to apply the trait for the newly added key attribute at the end instead of attaching the trait from the [AddArtifactAttribute](../../1.0om/api-reference/cdm/projections/addartifactattribute.md) operation in the first step.

-    **__Note:__** We can use the [AddArtifactAttribute](../../1.0om/api-reference/cdm/projections/addartifactattribute.md) operation to insert a new attribute `peopleCount` and use the [AlterTraits](../../1.0om/api-reference/cdm/projections/altertraits.md) operation to apply the trait [has.expansionInfo.count](../list-of-traits.md#hasexpansionInfocount) on it.
+    **__Note:__** We can use the [AddArtifactAttribute](../../1.0om/api-reference/cdm/projections/addartifactattribute.md) operation to insert a new attribute `peopleCount` and use the [AlterTraits](../../1.0om/api-reference/cdm/projections/altertraits.md) operation to apply the trait [indicates.expansionInfo.count](../list-of-traits.md#indicatesexpansionInfocount) on it.

     ```json
     {